-This panel will discuss the treatment of sex crimes in the criminal justice system in Japan.
+This panel will discuss the treatment of sex crimes in criminal justice in Japan.
 The first speaker, Setsuo Miyazawa, will explain basic elements and major issues of the Inquest of Prosecution, the lay-judge (Saiban-in) system, the system of active participation of crime victims and their representatives in criminal trials, and the legislative process on criminal justice policies.

-Setsuo Miyazawa is a legal sociologist with a Ph.D. in sociology from Yale and a S.J.D. from Hokkaido University.
-In Japan, he taught as a full-time faculty member at Hokkaido University, Kobe University, Waseda University, Omiya Law School, and Aoyama Gakuin University before reaching mandatory retirement at Aoyama in 2016.
-He is currently Professor Emeritus of Kobe University.
-In the United States, he taught as a visiting professor at ten law schools, including Harvard, Berkeley, and NYU, before joining UC Hastings on a full-time basis teaching every fall in 2013.
+Setsuo Miyazawa is Professor Emeritus at Kobe University & Senior Professor of Law at the University of California Hastings College of the Law.
+As a legal sociologist with a Ph.D. in sociology from Yale and S.J.D. from Hokkaido University, he has taught as a full-time faculty at Hokkaido University, Kobe University, Waseda University, Omiya Law School, and Aoyama Gakuin University before reaching mandatory retirement at Aoyama in 2016.
+In the United States, he taught as a visiting professor at ten law schools, including Harvard, Berkeley, and NYU, before joining UC Hastings in 2013.
 He received the Distinguished Book Award of the Division of International Criminology of the American Society of Criminology in 1993 and the International Scholarship Prize of the Law and Society Association in 2014.
 He was the Founding President of the Asian Law and Society Association in 2016 and 2017.
 Most recently, he co-edited (with Jianhong Liu) Crime and Justice in Contemporary Japan (Springer, 2018).

 Professor of Law at Hakuoh University

-Professor of Law, Chiba University Law School
+Professor of Law at Chiba University Law School